peterpt/Streama_Client/README.md

 ### 1. System Dependencies
 *   **Python 3** (developed with 3.11+) and `pip`.
-*   **PySide6 for Qt6**, specifically the WebEngine module.
+*   **PySide2**, specifically the WebEngine module.
 This is best installed from your Linux distribution's package manager.

 ### 2. Python Dependencies
 *   **requests**: For handling background authentication.